Kicksecure/developer-meta-files/hulahoop/build.md

 # Tor Browser Version Setting #

 Tor Browser Version: If needed in the future, a builder could set `tbb_version="8.5.5" `, i.e. instructing `tb-updater` to download Tor Browser version `8.5.5`.
-This can be useful because, for example `tb-updater` for the Whonix `15.0.0.4.9` build pointed a hardcoded Tor Browser version `8.5.4` which was no longer available for download at time of the build which resulted in the build failing.
+This can be useful because, for example `tb-updater` for the Whonix `15.0.0.4.9` build pointed hardcoded Tor Browser version `8.5.4` which was no longer available for download at time of the build which resulted in the build failing.

 Example usage...